 If you’re aged 60 or over and retired, you can take your super benefits as a superannuation pension (or as a lump sum – refer earlier) and pay no tax in Australia on your benefit payments.
 The major exception to this general rule is where an individual is a long-term member of a certain type of public sector super fund, and then some tax may be payable on the taxable component of the pension (or lump sum).

 The earnings on any investments financing a superannuation pension are also tax-free (or to be precise, tax exempt), whether you retire before or after the age of 60.

 Since the introduction of tax-free super benefits for over-60s from July 2007, retirement planning has definitely become easier, but I suggest that anyone thinking about retirement should check their personal circumstances with an accountant (and for our Aussie expats scattered around the world – an Australian accountant/adviser, as well as your overseas local accountant/adviser).

 Super alert!
-Effective from 1 July 2017, the federal government has introduced a cap of $1.6 million on the amount that you can transfer from your superannuation account into a pension account.
-The cap is known as the $1.6 million transfer balance pension cap (for more information see SuperGuide article Retirement phase: A super guide to the $1.6 million transfer balance cap ).
+Effective since 1 July 2017, the federal government has introduced a cap of $1.6 million on the amount that you can transfer from your superannuation account into a pension account.
+The cap is known as the transfer balance pension cap and will be indexed periodically (for more information see SuperGuide article Retirement phase: A super guide to the $1.6 million transfer balance cap).